 Full-time students who begin law school in the spring semester (January) will be on track to graduate in 2.5 years.
 In order to do so, they are required to enroll in full course load during their first summer semester of law school.

 Required classes for students in the part-time program are offered during the day.
 Classes typically meet twice a week between the hours of 8:00 a.m. and 5:20 p.m. for 80 minutes.
-Part-time students will not have separate classes from full-time students.
+Part-time students will not have separate class times from full-time students.

 Students in the part-time program are advised that scheduling flexibility is not unlimited and that there will be certain instances where part-time students will need to arrange their personal and work schedules to attend certain required courses and other graduation requirements when the school schedules those courses and requirements.
 First-year, full-time students are advised that they should not be employed.
 A second or third-year, full-time student should not be employed more than 20 hours per week.